 In 1929 , Jim Skinner opened a food stand in Lockport, Manitoba, in spite of the depression economy, creating an enjoyable escape for gathering and meal sharing for generations of Manitobans.
 The days of hot dogs and fries for less than a quarter are long gone but the time-honoured tradition of a Sunday drive to Skinners in Lockport has earned a life-long place in the hearts of so many well-fed patrons.
 It makes me happy to now be one of those patrons along with my handsome lunch date.

 Now, when I was a kid, there was a corner burger joint near our house that, I thought, served the best chili-cheese fries ever.
 I have since learned that it is necessary to separate my “evers” by region.
 Those were the best chili cheese fries ever….in California.
 The chili-cheese fries at Skinner’s are the best ever….in Manitoba.
 Lol

-The song on the jukebox pretty much sums up what these taste like and how this lovely mini road trip has felt.
+The song on the jukebox pretty much summed up what those taste like and how lovely this mini road trip has been.

 On the ride home, I deeply inhaled the fragrance of the Manitoba Prairie and reveled in the unobstructed blue sky.

 Interested in free access